 A custom results system can be implemented by using the QMCP interface.
 Kaitotek offers a straightforward QMCP listener API for all customers, enabling direct Qosium results collection, e.g., for an existing cloud solution.

 Support for QoE

-Qosium Probe is a QoS and traffic flow measurement solution, but it includes also algorithms for evaluating QoE based on QoS parameters measured.
+Qosium Probe is a QoS and traffic flow measurement solution, but it also includes algorithms for evaluating QoE based on QoS parameters measured.
 Scientifically proved and user-test-based algorithms for accurate QoE evaluation of video and VoIP are integrated.
-In addition, also a generic QoE algorithm is included, which allows users to specify their own QoS thresholds for obtaining a single QoE value about current quality.
+In addition, a generic QoE algorithm is included, which allows users to specify their own QoS thresholds for obtaining a single QoE value about current quality.
 No more monitoring of different QoS parameters separately, but the actual quality can be seen through a single value.

 All statistics are collected in both directions, meaning that sent and received traffic can be evaluated separately.
 The results can be averaged or evaluated accurately per packet.

 The most commonly used statistics of Qosium include:

 Per flow: load, duration, transmitted data, etc.